 WHEREAS, it is the policy of the House of Representatives to recognize and celebrate truly outstanding contributions to the arts and to history by native sons such as Jimmie Rodgers:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and legacy of Mrs. Bernice E. Totten and express deepest sympathy to her family and friends upon her passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby recognize and commend the contributions of Jimmie Rodgers to the cultural enjoyment of Mississippians and to the entire world.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mrs. Totten and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the Jimmie Rodgers Museum and to the Capitol Press Corps.